 (1) In this Schedule--

-(a) a reference to the appointment of an administrator of a company includes a reference to the appointment of a number of persons to act jointly or concurrently as the administrator of a company, and
+(a) a reference to the appointment of an education administrator of a further education body includes a reference to the appointment of a number of persons to act jointly or concurrently as the education administrator of a further education body, and

-(b) a reference to the appointment of a person as administrator of a company includes a reference to the appointment of a person as one of a number of persons to act jointly or concurrently as the administrator of a company.
+(b) a reference to the appointment of a person as education administrator of a further education body includes a reference to the appointment of a person as one of a number of persons to act jointly or concurrently as the education administrator of a further education body.

-(2) The appointment of a number of persons to act as administrator of a company must specify--

-(a) which functions (if any) are to be exercised by the persons appointed acting jointly, and

-(b) which functions (if any) are to be exercised by any or all of the persons appointed.

 101

-(1) This paragraph applies where two or more persons are appointed to act jointly as the administrator of a company.
+(1) This paragraph applies where two or more persons are appointed to act jointly as the education administrator of a further education body.

-(2) A reference to the administrator of the company is a reference to those persons acting jointly.
+(2) A reference to the education administrator of the further education body is a reference to those persons acting jointly.

-(3) But a reference to the administrator of a company in paragraphs 87 to 99 of this Schedule is a reference to any or all of the persons appointed to act jointly.
+(3) But a reference to the education administrator of a further education body in paragraphs 87 to 91, 98 and 99 of this Schedule is a reference to any or all of the persons appointed to act jointly.

-(4) Where an offence of omission is committed by the administrator, each of the persons appointed to act jointly--
+(4) Where an offence of omission is committed by the education administrator, each of the persons appointed to act jointly--

 (a) commits the offence, and